 Can I Use a Hand-Held Mixer?

-Yes, if you do not have a stand mixer, you can use a hand-held mixer to blend the dough together, then knead the dough by hand for 5 minutes, adding extra flour as needed.
+Yes, if you do not have a stand mixer, you can use a hand-held mixer to blend the dough together.
+Mix the roll ingredients to form a shaggy dough then turn the dough out onto a ﬂoured surface and knead it for 10 minutes until you have a slightly tacky yet soft and pliable dough.
+You may need to add extra ﬂour as directed above.

 - Apples – You can use any tart, firm apples you like.
 Granny Smith are the most common baking apple variety, but you can use your favorite in this recipe.